intel/libvpl/doc/surface_sharing_apis_overview.md

        @param[in]      surf_component    Surface component type.
 Required for allocating new surfaces from the appropriate pool.
        @param[in,out]  external_surface  Pointer to the mfxSurfaceXXX object describing the surface to be imported.
-All fields in mfxSurfaceHeader must be set by the application. mfxSurfaceHeader::SurfaceType is read by oneVPL runtime to determine which particular mfxSurfaceXXX structure is supplied.
+All fields in mfxSurfaceHeader must be set by the application. mfxSurfaceHeader::SurfaceType is read by Intel® VPL runtime to determine which particular mfxSurfaceXXX structure is supplied.
                                          For example, if mfxSurfaceXXX::SurfaceType == MFX_SURFACE_TYPE_D3D11_TEX2D, then the handle
                                          will be interpreted as an object of type mfxSurfaceD3D11Tex2D.
 The application should set or clear other fields as specified in the corresponding structure description.